scylladb/scylla-monitoring/docs/source/monitoring_stack.rst

 This document describes the setup of Scylla Monitoring Stack, based on `Scylla Prometheus API`_.

-The Scylla Monitoring stack needs to be installed on a dedicated server, external to the Scylla cluster.
-Make sure the Scylla Monitoring server has access to the Scylla nodes so that it can pull the metrics over the Prometheus API.
+The Scylla Monitoring Stack needs to be installed on a dedicated server, external to the Scylla cluster.
+Make sure the Scylla Monitoring Stack server has access to the Scylla nodes so that it can pull the metrics over the Prometheus API.

-For evaluation, you can run Scylla Monitoring stack on any server (or laptop) that can handle three Docker instances at the same time.
+For evaluation, you can run Scylla Monitoring Stack on any server (or laptop) that can handle three Docker instances at the same time.
 For production, see recommendations below.

 .. include:: min-prod-hw.rst